Percentage Increase Calculator

 Example: A product costs ₹1,000 and increases by 15%:

-- Using Final Value as Denominator: Always divide by the initial value, not the final value.
-This is a common error that produces incorrect results
+- Using the final value as the denominator: Divide by the initial value, not the final value.

-- Rounding Too Early: Keep full precision during calculations and round only the final answer
+- Rounding too early: Keep precision during the calculation and round only the final answer.

 Quick Reference Table